Overview of the DESI Legacy Imaging Surveys: Data Reduction and Calibrations

 As noted earlier, the CP data is only the first part of the Legacy Surveys calibrations.
-Small residual mean offsets per CCD are applied to the CP astrometric zeropoint calibrations using a reference catalog constructed from stars color-selected from the PS1 DR1 catalog \citep{panstarrs} with positions from the Gaia DR1 catalog \citep{gaiaDR1}.
+Small residual mean offsets per CCD are applied to the CP astrometric zero point calibrations using a reference catalog constructed from stars color-selected from the PS1 DR1 catalog \citep{panstarrs} with positions from the Gaia DR1 catalog \citep{gaiaDR1}.
 For all releases prior to (and including) DR3 of the Legacy Surveys, astrometric and photometric calibration is based on comparisons to a subset of PS1 catalog sources with magnitudes $<$ 21.5\,AB\,mag and colors $0.4 < (g-i)_{\rm PS1} < 2.7$\,AB\,mag.
 Starting with DR4 of the Legacy Surveys, PS1 positions of these sources were replaced with the Gaia DR1 catalog positions; i.e.\ post-DR3 astrometry is tied to Gaia.
-The astrometric residuals for bright stars relative to Gaia are shown in Figure~\ref{fig:astrometryMzLS}, \ref{fig:astrometryBASS} and \ref{fig:astrometryDECaLS}.
+The astrometric residuals for bright stars relative to their Gaia DR1 catalog positions are shown in Figure~\ref{fig:astrometryMzLS}, \ref{fig:astrometryBASS} and \ref{fig:astrometryDECaLS}.
 MzLS and DECaLS have rms scatters of $\approx20$\,mas, with BASS showing slightly larger residuals.
-The asymmetries visible in Figures~\ref{fig:astrometryMzLS} and \ref{fig:astrometryDECaLS} are due to pixel-level distortions on the deep depletion CCDs used in the Mosaic3 and DECam cameras, and these offsets will be incorporated into \tractor\ modeling in future data releases.
+The residual scatter, outliers, and asymmetries visible in the distributions shown in Figures~\ref{fig:astrometryMzLS}, \ref{fig:astrometryBASS} and \ref{fig:astrometryDECaLS} are likely due to the following reasons: the higher order and small-scale pixel-level distortions, which are larger in the thick, deep depletion CCDs in the Mosaic-3 and DECam cameras; (2) the lack of proper motions in the Gaia DR1 catalog, which exaggerates the scatter and causes outliers because of the difference in epoch between the two images; (3) the plots shown include all data, irrespective of observed image quality.
+Corrections for the offsets due to the higher order pixel-level distortions and modelling of stars with known proper motions will be incorporated into \tractor\ modeling in future data releases.